HymEric/Segmentation-Series-Chaos/README.md

 # Segmentation-Series-Chaos

-#### *Summary includes basic segmentation, human segmentation, human parsing and matting for both image and video.
+#### *Summary includes basic segmentation, human segmentation, human or portrait matting for both image and video.
 Maybe it is a little chaos, so I called it Segmentation-Series-Chaos.
 If you want a clear understanding, feel free to fork and modify*.

 <!-- TOC -->